koto-lang/koto/docs/language/maps.md

 check!
 42
 ```

-Nested Maps can be declared with additional indentation:
+Nested maps can be declared with additional indentation:

 ```koto
 m =